 See also the section below: Observatories & Major Buildings

 Russell Porter founded the Springfield Telescope Makers.
-Earlier, he was navigator on several arctic expeditions.
+Earlier, he was navigator on several arctic expeditions, and then spent time founding an artists colony in Port Clyde, Maine..
 Later, he was recruited by Hale and joined the 200-inch telescope project at Palomar.

 Porter made these amazingly detailed 3-D drawings of the 200-inch telescope on Mt.
 Palomar from 2-D blueprints before the telescope was built!